brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

       return layers
 ```

-As a next step, in our DeepSpeed initialization code, we must create a pipeline wrapper around our model, with one stage per every 2 blocks of computation, and this will be fed later to the `deepspeed.initialize()` as the `model` parameter:
+As a next step, in our DeepSpeed initialization code, we must create a pipeline wrapper around our model.
+This wrapped model is the new `model` variable to be passed to `deepspeed.initialize()`:

 ```python
 ### gptlite.py